Table of Contents

 You’ll also get a clear idea about whom you can work with.
 If they arrive on time, send you a quote when they say they will and listen to your ideas while still sharing their own expertise and ideas, chances are your patio build will also be delivered on time and to your expectations.

-The quoting process will also help set your budget for the patio build.
-A pergola or patio build, seems like a simple structure – after all, there are DIY kits available so it can’t be that complex right?
+The quoting process will also help set your budget for pergolas.
+Building pergolas or patios seem like a simple structure – after all, there are DIY kits available so it can’t be that complex right?
 Not quite!

-A patio is still an engineered structure that needs to be designed and built to meet Australian standards, council regulations and the most demanding authority of all – Mother Nature!
+Pergolas are still an engineered structures that need to be designed and built to meet Australian standards, council regulations and the most demanding authority of all – Mother Nature!

 So that’s a few of the hidden costs you need to allow for, but with choices at every turn, you’ll find that different options will also affect your budget: